aswinthomas/hello_python/oop basics/kotlin/README.md

 }
 ```

-2. Abstraction
-Abstraction means hiding the complex reality while exposing only the necessary parts.
+1. **Abstraction:** Abstraction means hiding the complex reality while exposing only the necessary parts.
 It helps in reducing programming complexity and effort.
 In Kotlin, this is achieved using abstract classes and interfaces.

 ```kotlin
 interface Communicator {